ropensci/targets/CONTRIBUTING.md

 * Before posting a new issue, please take a moment to search for existing similar issues in order to avoid duplication.
 * For bug reports: if you can, please install the latest GitHub version of `targets` (i.e. `remotes::install_github("wlandau/targets")`) and verify that the issue still persists.
 * Describe your issue in prose as clearly and concisely as possible.
-The following three-paragraph format is preferred.
 * For any problem you identify, post a [minimal reproducible example](https://www.tidyverse.org/help/) so the maintainer can troubleshoot.
 A reproducible example is:
     * **Runnable**: post enough R code and data so any onlooker can create the error on their own computer.
     * **Minimal**: reduce runtime wherever possible and remove complicated details that are irrelevant to the issue at hand.